Harshalkatakiya/name-mcp/README.md

-# Name MCP Server
+# Name.com MCP Server

-Name-mcp is a Model Context Protocol (MCP) server implemented in TypeScript.
-It interfaces with Name's Domain Availability API, allowing AI agents and applications to check the availability of single or multiple domain names through standardized tools.
+name-mcp is a Model Context Protocol (MCP) server implemented in TypeScript.
+It interfaces with name.com's Domain Availability API, allowing AI agents and applications to check the availability of multiple domain names with price through standardized tools.

 ---